1889 – 1920 Modernizing America

 Introduction

-Commonly known as the Progressive Era, the years between 1889 and 1920 saw rapid growth and change across the United States.
+Commonly known as the Progressive Era, the years between 1889 and 1920 were a time of great modernization in the US.
+Technological advancements, economic growth, and changing social norms, paired with shifting global and national politics, pushed the US into the modern age.
 Cities grew.
 Immigration expanded.
 Industries boomed.
 Women representing diverse racial, economic, and social backgrounds felt the dramatic changes of modern America deeply.
-Almost every aspect of their lives became a point of contention as the United States became an increasingly diversified, urbanized, and polarized nation.
+Almost every aspect of their lives became politicized as the US grew increasingly diversified, urbanized, and polarized.

-This was the era of the suffragists, activists, and feminists.
-In 1889, a young college-educated woman named Jane Addams opened a settlement house in Chicago’s 19th Ward with her confidant and partner, Ellen Gates Star.
+This was the era of immigrants, suffragists, and activists.
+In 1889 a young college-educated woman named Jane Addams opened a settlement house in Chicago’s 19th Ward with her confidant and partner, Ellen Gates Star.
 Their work served as a model for aspiring reformers across the nation.
-By 1920, the world had lived through the Great War, and the Nineteenth Amendment promised that the right to vote could not be denied based on gender.
+By 1920 the world had lived through the Great War, and the Nineteenth Amendment promised that the right to vote could not be denied based on gender.

 Poster of a white woman in a loose blue dress holding hands with a white man wearing a white light-colored suit as they walk.
 Above the couple text reads: “Together for Home and Family.”
 On the bottom is lettering telling women to vote “yes” for the suffrage amendment on November 2nd.
 The number 6 is drawn over the 2 with a black marker.
 The date was changed from November 2nd to November 6th because this poster was used in two different years.